Annie Laurie Gaylor

-Annie Laurie Gaylor (born November 2, 1955) is an American atheist, secular and women's rights activist and a co-founder of – and, with her husband Dan Barker, a current co-president of – the Freedom From Religion Foundation.
+Annie Laurie Gaylor (born November 2, 1955) is an American atheist, secular and women's rights activist and a co-founder – and, with her husband Dan Barker, a current co-president – of the Freedom From Religion Foundation.
 She was also the editor of the organization's newspaper, Freethought Today (published ten times per year) until 2015.
 Gaylor is the author of several books, including Woe to the Women: The Bible Tells Me So, Betrayal of Trust: Clergy Abuse of Children and, as editor, Women Without Superstition: No Gods – No Masters.

 Biography

 Gaylor graduated from the University of Wisconsin–Madison's School of Journalism in 1980.

-In 1977, Gaylor along with her mother (Anne Nicol Gaylor) and feminist groups, spearheaded the protest that led to the recall of Judge Archie Simonson after he had made a statement blaming a young girl for her rape.
+In 1977, Gaylor, along with her mother (Anne Nicol Gaylor) and feminist groups, spearheaded the protest that led to the recall of Judge Archie Simonson after he had made a statement blaming a young girl for her rape.

 Gaylor and her late mother, Anne Nicol Gaylor, and the late John Sontarck, founded the Freedom From Religion Foundation (FFRF) in a meeting around the Gaylors' dining room table in 1978.
 Gaylor has worked to make the FFRF the largest organization of atheists and agnostics in the United States.

 Gaylor is also on the Board of Directors of the Women's Medical Fund, Inc., a group that helps women pay for abortion services.
 She has been involved in other protests including: protesting abortion restrictions in South Dakota, protesting perceived judicial misconduct in Wisconsin, and speaking out against gun violence.

 In 2010, Gaylor received the Humanitarian Heroine award from the American Humanist Association.
 Gaylor has been an invited speaker at conferences including the 2012 Global Atheist Convention in Melbourne, Australia, and the regional conference of the Minnesota Atheists.
 She is on the speakers bureau of the Secular Student Alliance.